jaircastruita/nd00333_AZMLND_C2/starter_files/README.md

 ![azureml flowchart](images/proyecto2_2/s6_endppoint_run.PNG)

-Sometimes we also want to measure the time required to our system to respond to certain amount of queries.
+Sometimes we also want to measure the time required in our system to respond to certain amount of queries.
 For this purpose azure CLI has a benchmark command (ab) to run some payload n times and return some basic statistics about the time it took to respond them:

 ![azureml flowchart](images/proyecto2_2/s6_apache_benchmark.PNG)